geany/geany-plugins/geanygendoc/docs/manual.rst

 Preferences dialog
 ------------------

-The preferences dialog, than can either be opened through `Edit → Plugin Preferences` or with the `Preferences` button in the plugin manager, allows to modify the following preferences:
+The preferences dialog, that can either be opened through `Edit → Plugin Preferences` or with the `Preferences` button in the plugin manager, allows to modify the following preferences: